Anxiety Therapy

 Design with black background, large beige circle, and intersecting pink concentric line patterns.

-Traumatic events, such as abuse, loss, or significant life changes, can bring on or worsen anxiety, leading to persistent worry or fear.
-Unresolved experiences—especially from childhood or relational trauma—can keep the nervous system in a heightened state of alert.
+Traumatic experiences, including abuse, loss, and major life changes, can bring on or intensify anxiety.
+Unresolved trauma, especially childhood or relational trauma, can keep the nervous system in a heightened state of alert.

-Chronic stress from work, relationships, or financial pressure can create a constant state of tension, making it harder for the mind and body to maintain a state of well-being.
+Stress from work, relationships, finances, parenting, or caregiving can keep you in a constant state of tension.
+Over time, this chronic pressure can make anxiety feel like your new normal, making it harder for you to maintain a state of well-being.

 Social/Cultural Pressures